PaulskPt/CircuitPython_Space_Miner_Game/README.md

     print(n, end='')
     print(" microeconds")

-d) It happened that the game score was only shown at the end of the first game.
-To have the score shown at every STATE_GAME_OVER and
-   STATE_GAME_ROUND_END, in class SpaceMinderGame, was added the function show_score().
+d) I experienced that the game score was only shown at a 'game over' or 'round end' during the first game.
+Despite the following mods this problem continues to exist.
+To have the score shown at every STATE_GAME_OVER and STATE_GAME_ROUND_END, in class SpaceMinderGame, was added the function show_score().
 The part in function update_round_end_info(), to show the score onto the display was moved to the function show_score().
 Also was added a boolean attribute 'self.score_shown', to have the score shown one time only.
    This flag is reset in the function 'b_btn_event()' which starts a game.
 The flag is set at the end of the show_score() function.